 top of page

-Vernacular architecture is about function and place – buildings created using local materials, shaped by BC's unique landscapes, climate, and culture.
-These buildings aren’t designed by famous architects; they evolve naturally, responding to the needs of the people who live in them and the environment they’re built in.
-For British Columbia, that means homes built to handle rain, rugged coastlines, dense forests, and mountainous terrain.
-You'll be surprised to find that quite a few of the buildings listed on Chilliwack's Heritage Interest Inventory are identified as Vernacular in style.
+Vernacular architecture is about function and place.
+It encompasses buildings created using local materials, shaped by British Columbia's unique landscapes, climate, and culture.
+These structures are not designed by famous architects; instead, they evolve naturally.
+They respond to the needs of the people who inhabit them and the environment they are built in.

-But long before settlers arrived, Indigenous communities in BC developed ingenious structures that reflected their deep connection to the land.
+Long before European settlers arrived, Indigenous communities in British Columbia developed ingenious structures that reflected their deep connection to the land.

 • Coastal Longhouses: On the West Coast, Indigenous peoples such as the Coast Salish and Haida built longhouses using cedar planks.
-These large, communal structures were sturdy, weather-resistant, and designed to last, showcasing the versatility of BC’s abundant forests.
+These large, communal structures were sturdy, weather-resistant, and designed to last.
+They showcase the versatility of BC’s abundant forests.

-• Pit Houses: In the Interior, the Secwépemc and other nations built pit houses (or kekulis), partially underground shelters that provided insulation during harsh winters and cool relief in summer.
+• Pit Houses: In the Interior, the Secwépemc and other nations constructed pit houses (or kekulis).
+These partially underground shelters provided insulation during harsh winters and cool relief in summer.

-As European settlers arrived in the 19th century, they brought their own building traditions but quickly adapted to BC’s rugged landscapes and climate.
+As European settlers arrived in the 19th century, they brought their own building traditions.
+However, they quickly adapted to BC’s rugged landscapes and climate.

 • Log Cabins: In heavily forested areas, settlers built log cabins using the timber around them.
 These simple, durable homes could withstand BC’s rainy conditions and were quick to assemble.